Best eight-seater cars 2022

 The Toyota Proace Verso is actually built in the same factory as the SpaceTourer, so it also comes in two different sizes and has sliding rear doors.
 The Proace Verso Shuttle is aimed at taxi drivers, but go for the Family model and you’ll get alloy wheels, sat nav and a head-up display.

-We’d avoid the entry-level 1.5-litre diesel and choose the 148bhp 2.0-litre engine, which takes a reasonable 13 seconds to go from 0-62mph, returns 52.3mpg and costs the standard VED rate each year in road tax.
-Read more.
+We’d avoid the entry-level 1.5-litre diesel and choose either the electric version or the 148bhp 2.0-litre diesel engine, which takes a reasonable 13 seconds to go from 0-62mph, returns 52.3mpg and costs the standard VED rate each year in road tax.

 Being the more luxurious of the 8-seaters, the Mercedes V-Class requires deep pockets, as the entry-level version costs several thousand pounds more than most cars on this list.
 You’ll have to go for the Long or Extra Long model if you want eight seats, but Mercedes fits leather upholstery, sat nav, and two power-sliding rear doors as standard.